amazon-ion/ion-docs/_books/ion-1-1/src/macros/macros_by_example.md

 ### Optional Arguments

-When a trailing parameter is voidable, an invocation can omit its corresponding argument expression, as long as no following parameter is being given an expression.
+When a trailing parameter accepts the empty stream, an invocation can omit its corresponding argument expression, as long as no following parameter is being given an expression.
 We’ve seen this as applied to final `*` parameters, but it also applies to `?`
 parameters: